dimitropoulos/react-ui-roundup/README.md

 -->
 #### Criteria

+- `Cascade Direction`: A prop exists that allows you to set whether the children overlap above or below each other.
 - `Expandable Group`: Avatar groups support expandable lists where a user can click to see more members in the list.
 - `Max Count`: A custom number can be set representing the number of avatars shown.